-This leaflet is only a brief introduction to some aspects of living with epilepsy.
-The organisations listed at the end provide further information, help and support.
+This leaflet is a brief introduction to the practical considerations of living with epilepsy.

 It is important that you take your medication regularly to reduce the risk of having seizures.
 This is easier if you can get into a daily routine.
 Forgetting an occasional dose is not a problem for some people, but for others would lead to breakthrough seizures.
 Some people with epilepsy have special tablet dispensers to remind them of times to take medication.
 Pharmacists can advise you further about this and also about your medication.